 Table of Contents

 Bird Flu first broke out in India in 2006.
-In January 2019, the outbreak resurfaced in Patna, Bihar with the death of over 650 chickens.
-Today, social media is overflowing with discussions and debates over terrorism, obesity, stress, climate change etc. while throughout history infectious diseases has been by far the greatest killer of human beings.
+In January 2019, the outbreak resurfaced in Patna, Bihar, with the death of over 650 chickens.
+Today, social media is overflowing with discussions and debates over terrorism, obesity, stress, climate change, etc., while throughout history, infectious diseases have been by far the greatest killer of human beings.

 ‘Winner, Winner, Chicken Dinner!!’– Well, not so soon.
 It is important to learn the basic facts about Bird Flu in order to avoid the infection.

 Like humans, birds also get the flu.
 Bird Flu is also known as Avian Influenza.
-It refers to a group of a viral infection that spread to birds, animals and even humans.
+It refers to a group of viral infection that spreads to birds, animals, and even humans.
 Most forms of the virus are restricted to birds.
 The most common type of Bird Flu infection, capable of spreading in humans, is H5N1.

 H5N1, a subtype of Avian Flu, has a high mortality rate.
 It can be fatal in 60 percent of cases.
 The infection commonly affects wild birds.
-Bird flu virus is highly contagious and has high impact on domesticated birds like chickens, turkey and ducks.
+The bird flu virus is highly contagious and has a high impact on domesticated birds like chickens, turkeys, and ducks.

 Bird Flu remains a topic of concern among health officials and experts.
-It is feared that if the avian flu virus mutates into a form that transmits from people-to-people, it could lead to a global outbreak.
-That is why, the basic knowledge about the facts of Bird Flu should be discussed more.
+It is feared that if the avian flu virus mutates into a form that transmits from person to person, it could lead to a global outbreak.
+That is why the basic knowledge about the facts of Bird Flu should be discussed more.

 Wild birds tend to carry the infection in their intestines.
 However, they do not usually get infected by it.
 It occurs naturally among birds.

 Infected birds transfer the virus to susceptible birds.
-They shed the virus through their saliva, nasal secretions and bird feces (droppings).
-Susceptible birds become infected when they come in contact with these secretions or with the surface if these secretions.
+They shed the virus through their saliva, nasal secretions, and bird feces (droppings).
+Susceptible birds become infected when they come in contact with these secretions or with the surface of these secretions.

 Humans, on the other hand, get infected when they come into close contact with these susceptible birds.
 Most cases of highly pathogenic bird flu in humans are a result of close contact with infected poultry or contaminated surfaces.
 However, ‘close culture’ varies in different cultures and thus, determines whether or not you are infected with bird flu.

-There is no evidence in medical science of spread of this infection from human to human.
+There is no evidence in medical science of the spread of this infection from human to human.

 No, it is safe to eat properly cooked chicken and eggs.
 Humans do not catch Avian Influenza by eating cooked poultry.
-Because the virus is sensitive to heat.
-Experts believe that the infection eventually dies when the poultry is cooked above 70 degree Celsius (normally, at households, the said temperature is automatically achieved while cooking).
+Because the virus is sensitive to heat, experts believe that the infection eventually dies when the poultry is cooked above 70 degrees Celsius (normally, in households, the said temperature is automatically achieved while cooking).
 Eggs should be cooked until the yolks and whites are firm.
 Good hygiene practices should be followed while cooking poultry meat.